 As an educator, Mr. Eng has led string and cello sectionals for the Toronto Symphony Youth Orchestra, the Boston Youth Philharmonic, and the Taylor Performance Academy of The Royal Conservatory (RCM), and has served as Assistant Conductor of the RCM’s Community School Orchestra.
 In September 2020, Alastair joined the faculty of Axis Music, a tuition-free music program for children and youth living in Toronto Community Housing.

 When not performing, Mr. Eng enjoys devoting his time to arranging music of all kinds for a wide variety of instrumentations.
 His scores have been heard across North America and Europe, in venues as varied as the Musikverein and Fenway Park.
 He has received commissions from violinist Augustin Hadelich, guitarist Pablo Sáinz Villegas, ukulele virtuoso Jake Shimabukuro, and A Far Cry, among many others.
 His arrangements have been called “sweet” (The Boston Globe), “delightfully schmalzy” (The Boston Musical Intelligencer), and “serious and surreal” (Strings Magazine).

-Mr. Eng earned his Master of Music with Honors from the New England Conservatory, and holds a Performance Diploma from the RCM.
-He spent two years in Western Canada, sharing his time between The Mount Royal Conservatory and The Banff Centre.
+Mr. Eng earned his Master of Music degree with honours from the New England Conservatory, and holds a Performance Diploma from the RCM.
+He also studied at The Mount Royal Conservatory and The Banff Centre.
 His principal teachers were Lawrence Lesser and John Kadz.

 Give to the TSO